rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

    | `AIOpsModelInstanceRepostory` | `AissembleModelInstanceRepository` |
    | `AiopsMdaJsonUtils`           | `AissembleMdaJsonUtils`            |
  - To improve the development cycle and docker build consistency, we have deprecated the docker_build() and local_resources() functions in the Tilt and enable maven docker build for the docker modules.
 Follow the instruction in the `Finalizing the Upgrade` to avoid duplicated docker image build.
+ - In an attempt to harden the `aissemble-hive-service` image, several changes were made that may impact projects with Hive customization

 # Known Issues